bsmith89/midas2-wiki/Home.md

   * degenerate genes (with empty sequences or headers containing "|") have been excluded

 The temp files are produced by clustering the `genes.ffn` with `vsearch` to 99, 95, ... percent identity, respectively.
 The top level `centroids.ffn` file represents the 99 percent identity clusters (the genes at their centers).
 The `gene_info.txt` file shows the centroids that every gene from `genes.ffn` belongs to.
-For example, here we see two 99-pid clusters merge at the 95-pid level:
+For example, in the following excerpt, two 99-pid clusters merge into a single 95-pid cluster containing 5 genes.
 ```
 gene_id                   centroid_99               centroid_95
 GUT_GENOME032486_01058    GUT_GENOME032486_01058    GUT_GENOME032486_01058